MichaelCurrin/mkdocs-quickstart/docs/index.md

 - **Add a copy of this project to your repos**
     - [![Use this template](https://img.shields.io/badge/Use_this_template-2ea44f)](https://github.com/MichaelCurrin/mkdocs-quickstart/generate)
 - **View the live demo**
-    - This site is hosted on Github Pages.
+    - This site is hosted on GitHub Pages.
 See if you like it.
 Other themes are available - see the tutorial.

 The aim here is not be complete or explain all concepts.
 It is to provide a reference for common steps and choices needed when setting up a docs site, but still at a beginner-friendly level.